 My assistant and I spent 2 days removing dust and repairing sections of gold and silver leaf.

 We used special brushes made of squirrel hair.
-Unlike other brush hairs, squirrel has no barbs which is ideal for removing dust without damaging the leaf or lacquer.
+Unlike other brush hairs, squirrel has no barbs which is ideal for removing dust without damaging delicate surfaces such as the leaf and lacquer.

 His devil-subduing sword represents wisdom cutting through ignorance.
 His rope symbolizes several things - catching and binding demon impediments to knowledge as well as the terribly binding and restrictive quality of our egos and ignorance.
 The third eye in his forehead is all-seeing.
 He stands upon a rock representing the immovability of faith.

 Fudō is also worshiped as a deity who can bring good health and financial success.

 Myō-ō is the Japanese term for a group of warlike and wrathful deities known as the Wisdom Kings.
 All Myō-ō statues appear ferocious and menacing, protecting the teachings, removing all obstacles to understanding, and forcing evil to surrender.
 Introduced to Japan in the 9th century, the Myō-ō were originally Hindu deities that were adopted into Buddhism.
 In Japan, among all the different Myō-ō, Fudō is the most widely venerated.